charliecalvert/charliecalvert.github.io/elves/_react-guide/index.md

 <p>My custom loop to list all the pages in the react-guide directory.</p>

 <ul>
-  {% assign react-guide = site.pages | where_exp: "page", "page.path contains 'react-guide/'" %}
+  {% assign react-guide = site.pages | where_exp: "page", "page.path contains 'react-guide'" %}
   {% for file in react_guide %}
     <div>
       <p>{{ file.url }}</p>